RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 ![Figure: Arima Prediction Line Plot](images/arima-eval.png)

+The poorer performance aligns with the observations from McNally et al. (2017).
 Due to its popularity, it was selected for evaluation as a means to compare against other methods.

 #### Exponential Smoothing